 - Out-of-network exposure for clinically appropriate care when networks are thin

-- Travel benefits that help some employees, but exclude those who can’t leave work or arrange childcare
+- Travel benefits that help some employees but exclude those who can't take time off or find childcare

-A practical way to evaluate whether a DEI benefit is truly accessible is to look beyond premiums and ask what it costs to use in real life:
+A practical way to check if a DEI benefit is truly accessible is to look beyond premiums and ask what it costs to use in real life:

 - Out-of-pocket cost at the point of care